 1) the use of proper internet cable connections

 2) the use of professional microphones by all

 3) the ability for interpreters to see all the documents being produced – crucially, in both languages and at the same time.

 First E&W High Court remote hearing, March 2020

-The first-ever remote High Court hearing, before Mr Justice Teare, was in the CIS matter National Bank of Kazakhstan and the Republic of Kazakhstan v The Bank of New York Mellon and Stati Parties.
+The first-ever remote High Court hearing, before Mr Justice Teare, was in the matter of National Bank of Kazakhstan and the Republic of Kazakhstan v The Bank of New York Mellon and Stati Parties.
 The Court used Zoom, with support from event production specialist Sparq.

 Considering all the technical challenges everyone was facing, the hearing went, from an interpreter’s perspective, remarkably well.